CanKeles5/CENG502-Spring2023/Keles/Readme.md

 @TODO: Explain the original method.
-To reduce the number of patches in the network, authors calculate a significance score for all the patches.
-This significance score calculates ... .
-We calculate a vector m'l' for each layer that contains information whether a patch is preserved or pruned.

 Authors show that patches within a layer are mostly redundant as we go deeper in the model.
 In the last layers, the cosine similratiy between some pathces reaches 0.8.
 This implies that some of the patches are redundant and can be eliminated without much performance decrease.
 In this paper, authors propose a method to reduce the number of patches that are fed into the attention layers.
 For each layer a binary vector ml is used for representing if a patch is preserved or discarded.

-PUT PRUNED AND NON-PRUNED MSA & MLP FORMULATIONS

 In CNN's pruning channels is common.
 Pruning channels in ViT's dont work well mainly becouse in ViT's each of the patches correspond to one another in different layers.
 Authors propose a method where we prune the ViT's in a top down manner.
 We start from the last layer and selectively eliminate a number of pathces in each layer, while preserving the patches in the previous layer for each layer.

 Starting from the last layer of the model, we calculate significance scores for each of the patches in a layer.
 We select the top r patches with the highest significance scores and preserved them, while discarding the rest.
 We keep track of the patches to be preserved using a matrix m, with shape [num_layers, num_patches].
 Each element along the first dimension represents the patches to be preserved in the corresponding layer.

-Impact Estimation:
+We want to minimize the number of patches in the models while preserving the accuracy.
+To preserve the models accuracy, we calculate an error between the output features of the pruned and initial model.
+We want to minimize this error while maximizing the number of pruned patches to increase efficiency.
+Optimizing this objective is an NP Hard problem ...

+MAYBE BUT THE OPTIMIZATION FORMULATION FOR THE ABOVE STATEMENT

+To obtain the masks ml for each layer, we calculate a significance score ...
+PUT FORMULAS HERE.

+PUT PRUNED AND NON-PRUNED MSA & MLP FORMULATIONS

 ...